ArnoldYSYeung/future-alchemy/README.md

 ## Run
 The machine learning training and evaluation pipeline is in `Gold Price (GC=F) Prediction.ipynb`.
 This pipeline file will generate DataFrame files for the web application.

-To run the web application `ui.py`, after installing Streamlit, go to the main directory and run `streamlight run ui.py`.
+To run the web application `ui.py`, after installing Streamlit, go to the main directory and run `streamlit run ui.py`.
 This will open the web application in your `localhost`.